Luigi-Ranno/StilNovo/README.md

 - Note: All of this was purely for didactic purposes, and should not be considered cutting edge or optimized code.
 The goal was to learn more about NLP and how LLMs work.

 # Code description
 I tried two different attempts: (1) writing my own GPT transformer model, and (2) using a pretrained LLM and fine tuning to apply a style transfer and induce the LLM to produce poems.
-Training was performed on a macbook (2023) with limited memory, so some compromised were made.
+Training was performed on a macbook (2023) with limited memory, so some compromises were made.

 # Data sourcing